-Take a snorkeling tour or day trip from Phuket to see the area.
+Take a snorkeling tour or day trip to Coral Island Phuket to see the area.
 And with an international airport, it’s easier to get to Phuket than some of the other islands in Thailand.

 January is a fabulous time to visit Thailand because it’s the dry season.
 With plenty of sunshine, culture, food and activities, you’re sure to have a great time in Thailand!